Check out all the pretty versions of our latest project bag pattern - the ALLina tote, and get inspired to make your own!

 And finally, Tandy's Allina bag.
 It turned out so stylish and modern, with a beautifully centered large print too - and it's even matching on the side seams!
 She quilted the lining, using batting instead of fusible fleece.
 Quilted lining gives your bag some additional body and is also a great workaround for the Allina tote if you run out of fusible fleece - and it looks great too!
 Visit Tandy at @designersmed on Instagram.

-What Interfacing To Use with thIs PrOject Bag Pattern
+What Interfacing To Use with thIs Project Bag Pattern

 There are 3 recommended combinations of interfacing for this pattern, namely fusible fleece plus: you can use either Pellon Décor Bond, or Decovil Light, or fusible flex foam for a super stable tote.

 In the ALLina test, we had one quilted version, and one was made with vinyl to replace the fusible fleece.
-Some used several layers of different interfacings, and some used heavier weight of the fabric to lessen the need for special bag interfacing.
+Some used several layers of different interfacings, and some used heavier weights of the fabric to lessen the need for special bag interfacing.
 Feel free to get creative!

 My pattern testers have all done an amazing job, helping me get the pattern file and sewing process in the best possible shape.
 During the testing of each of my patterns, I always feel flattered and so lucky.
 Somehow, I always get to work with amazing people.
 If that's not luck I don't know what it is!